 Germany, the land of invention and innovation, has become an attractive opportunity for researchers of different fields, among other professionals.
-The Western European country is an opened gateway for all those who wish to carry researches and have all types of means to do so.
+The Western European country has opened its gates for all those wishing to carry researches and have all types of means to do so.

-In order for a researcher to be eligible for this type of visa, there is a perquisite for a hosting agreement to be drawn up and signed by the international researcher and a research institute in Germany.
+In order for a researcher to be eligible for a Germany visa, there is a perquisite for a hosting agreement to be drawn up and signed by the international researcher and a research institute in Germany.

 - Personal covering letter explaining the purpose of your stay in Germany, period of stay and other details.
 Must be very convincing.

 - No-objection letter of your local university / research institute, which states that you have contractual obligations in your home country which you have to and will return to.

 - Invitation letter from German university / research institute confirming conditions of your stay in Germany, including payment (scholarship).

 - Proof of academic qualification (academic Degree Certificate, or mark sheets) – in original.

 - Proof of purchased health insurance for researchers.

 *Note that each original document has to be offered with 2 (two) photocopies.
 Do not staple any of the documents!

 The German embassy or consulate on your home country, may also ask you to provide proof that you do not have any criminal record.
 You shall obtain the document at the authorities in your country of residence.
 The visa officer may require extra documents, upon the visa interview.
 Take care to submit them all or your visa may be denied.